zoxon/explosiv/README.md

 > Tip: You can omit the `import Explosiv from 'explosiv'`, unless you want to use `Head`.

-### Benefits of using Explosiv over something like React

-- Very easy to learn
-- Super duper fast (mainly because of using ESBuild)
-- No need to `render` or `hydrate` on the client-side
-- No need to server large Javascript bundles on the client-side (React, React-DOM, webpack, unecessary polyfills)
-- Pages load fast and run very smoothly, aiming always for 100% Lighthouse scores

-### Improvements over Dhow

-- Use Explosiv without importing it everywhere, just write your code!
-- Allows use of `<>` (aka Fragment tags) everywhere
-- A more reactive API e.g: `({ children, ...props })` instead of `(props, ...children)`.

 ## Advanced usage

 ### getProps